outpaddling/LPJS/README.md

-- User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages, help features, and a menu interface for basic operation and maintenance.
+- User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages, help features, and an intuitive user interface.

 - Flexibility: Run on dedicated hardware for maximum performance, or utilize your Mac lab as an HPC cluster during off hours for maximum cost efficiency.
 Link together multiple laptops in the field for quick and dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.
-You can even configure a single PC as a cluster for the sake of being able to queue jobs and maximize utilization of limited resources.
+You can even configure a single PC as a cluster for the sake of queuing jobs to maximize utilization of limited resources.

-Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
-In its typical basic form, it's just a LAN with a file server and some software to manage computing resources.
-You can make a cluster as complicated as you wish, but simple HPC clusters are both possible and useful.

-LPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to:
+LPJS only provides functionality that can be implemented with reasonable effort on __any__ POSIX platform, including but not limited to:

 - Queuing of batch jobs